15 garden path ideas to enhance your outdoor space – inspiration for every budget

 (Image credit: Annaick Guitteny/Future PLC)

 A traditional, pale, cobble-stone effect pathway like this one looks charming in a country cottage-style garden.
-Tall, wild flowers overspilling on to the path will surround you with the scents and sounds of nature and give your garden an enchanting feel.
+Tall, wild flowers overspilling onto the path will surround you with the scents and sounds of nature and give your garden an enchanting feel.

-9. Go back to nature with wooden 'biscuits'
+13. Go back to nature with wood

 garden with log pathway